 Viewing the DEX files

 The DEX file in the APK Analyzer allows quick access for information strewn across the DEX files in the Play Store app.
 Declaration counts, class, total reference, package, etc., are offered within the viewer.
-It can help decide whether it is required to apply multidex or by what means you can eliminate dependencies to go under the 64K DEX threshold.
+It can help decide whether you need to apply multidex or by what means you can eliminate dependencies to go under the 64K DEX threshold.

 We will discuss about the Defined Methods and Reference Methods columns